why is exercise important for kids

 Regular exercise has also been linked with these emotional responses in children:

-Additionally, researchers have discovered that children with certain behavioral diagnoses often behave better and act out less on the days they participate in physical education or some type of exercise.
+Additionally, children with certain behavioral diagnoses often behave better and act out less on the days they participate in physical education or some type of exercise.
 These include:

 • Anxiety disorders